-District 2 County Commissioner: I was not in office the year audited, but I will work with the other elected official to ensure the County designs and implements a system of county-wide procedures to identify and address risks related to financial reporting and to ensure information is communicated effectively, written in policies included in the County's policies and procedures handbook, also to be monitored to access the quality of its performance.
-District 2 now has a Disaster Recovery Plan in place.
+District 2 County Commissioner: I was not in office the year audited, but I will work with the other elected officials to ensure the county designs and implement a system of county-wide procedures to identify and address risks related to financial reporting and to ensure information is communicated effectively.
+Also, the design of monitoring procedures to assess the quality of performance of overtime written in policies and procedures included in the county's policies and procedures handbook.